 Internship (SAR 430)

-A supervised and evaluated experience enabling upper level students to enrich their art option through direct work responsibilities at galleries, museums, advertising agencies, or other sites with approval of the division chair.
+A supervised and evaluated experience enabling upper level students to enrich their art option through direct work responsibilities at galleries, museums, advertising agencies, or other sites with approval of the dean.
 Fall, spring, and summer.
 Permission required.
 Repeatable for credit.
 Variable credit.

 Prof. Practice for Visual Arts (SAR 480)

 This course provides practical and theoretical skill development to students who plan careers in the visual arts.
 Examples include targeting a specific career in the arts; the business of being an artist; documentation and presentation of work and skills; portfolio development; self promotion and resources for artists; and a theoretical examination of the role of the artist in society.
 Prerequisites: SAR105 and SAR115.
 Seniors only.
 Spring semester.
 3 credits.
 Fee.

 This course involves exploration of using the arts and art-making experiences in community-based settings.
 Focus is on exploring how the arts engage people in meaningful experiences that link personal change and self-expression with the advancement of community and social change.
 The course includes discussion of different forms of community work including efforts to make art experiences accessible for diverse populations or cultural communities.
 Spring semester.
 3 credits.
 Fee.

 Principles of Accounting I (SBU 100)